mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 "Real-Time Conversations", "Agents/Operators", nor "video generation / editing" capabilities.

-We may support "Responses API" minimally and experimentally for the time being.
+Support for "Responses API" is limited and experimental at this point.

 # BUGS